radarsat1/dimple/doc/novint_falcon_howto.md

 At this point, the HapticsSim portion of Dimple should initialize with success.
 If not, check that `findfalcons` and `falcon_led` works successfully.

+In general, some manual configuration of CHAI under the `libdeps/chai3d` folder may be needed to ensure libnifalcon support is correctly included.
+YMMV.